JoostVisser/summaries/Neural Networks and Deep Learning.md

 ### Sigmoid neurons

 Idea: when we make a small change in the *weights*, we want to have a small change in the *output* so that we'll come closer to the requirements for our output.
-​:arrow_right_hook: Not possible with perceptrons, as a small change can flip the output from e.g. 0 to 1.
+$\Rightarrow$ Not possible with perceptrons, as a small change can flip the output from e.g. 0 to 1.

 **Sigmoid neuron (logistic neurons):** A neuron that outputs using a sigmoid function.